chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ## Example 2 --- Multi-Stage Build for C Applications

 In our first example, we successfully compiled and executed our C binary in the `gcc-glibc` image.
-To go a step further, we can use a multi-stage build, which allows us to compile our program in one image, and execute it in another image.
-A multi-stage build gives you more control over your final image, as you can transfer your program to an image with a smaller footprint after build time, making it lightweight and safer to deploy.
+To go a step further, we can use a multi-stage build, which allows us to compile our program in one image and execute it in another image.
+A multi-stage build gives you more control over your final image, as you can transfer your program to an image with a smaller footprint after build time to reduce your program's attack surface.
 The `glibc-dynamic` image, which we will use as our second stage in the build, does not contain `gcc`.
-Because of this, a malicious binary could not be compiled and executed by an attacker tampering with the image.
+Because of this, a malicious binary could not be compiled by an attacker tampering with the image.

 ### Step 1: Creating the Dockerfile